MRLintern/MRLintern/README.md

 My past experience includes working in the Oil & Gas Industry and Retail Sector (BI & HR Analytics), utilising a wide range of technologies, allowing Stakeholders to make informed business decisions.
 My experience in these industries has seen me work on a wide range of projects.
-For example, from developing shell scripts to load, process and unload large Seismic data sets, to using Machine Learning to try and understand employee absence rates for Tesco and reduce the £2million financial loss.
+For example, from developing shell scripts to load, process and unload large Seismic data sets, to using Machine Learning to try and understand employee absence rates for Tesco and reduce the £2million pa financial loss.
 </br>
 ### What I'm up to?